johnoregan/cmdPost/docs/index.md

 is assembled into an [XML] document, which is posted to the WordPress.com blog specified by the user.

-##Is That All?
+## Is That All?

-Okay, there's a bit more to it than that! :smile: But I don't want to get bogged down in detail in this README.
-More details to follow in future releases.
+Okay, there's a bit more to it than that! :smiley: More details to follow in future releases.

 [windows]: http://windows.microsoft.com/
 [markdown]: http://daringfireball.net/projects/markdown/